mojo build

 Sets the compilation target CPU features.
 Defaults to the host features.

--march <ARCHITECTURE>
+--march <ARCHITECTURE>

-Sets the architecture to generate code for.
+Sets the architecture for which to generate code.

--mcpu <CPU>
+--mcpu <CPU>

-Sets the CPU to generate code for.
+Sets the CPU for which to generate code.

--mtune <TUNE>
+--mtune <TUNE>

-Sets the CPU to tune code for.
+Sets the CPU for which to tune code.

-Emits warnings for missing or partial docstrings.
+Emits diagnostics for missing or partial doc strings.

 --max-notes-per-diagnostic <INTEGER>